|

 Information about the review process

-The review process is assisted by the Manuscript Central tool, for the author,
+The review process is assisted by Springer's peer review system Snapp, for the author,

 editor, and reviewers.
 The steps are outlined below.